Charles Johnston (Theosophist)

 Charles Johnston (17 February 1867 – 16 October 1931) was an Irish writer, journalist, theosophist, naturalist, and Sanskrit scholar.
 Johnston joined the Indian Civil Service in 1888 but left India after two years due to malaria and settled in the United States in 1896.
 He wrote numerous books on Indian philosophy, translating works from Sanskrit as well as on Theosophy.
 He was married to the niece of Madame Blavatsky and was involved in the development of the Theosophical Society in the United States.

 Biography

 He was born on 17 February 1867 in the small village of Ballykilbeg (in Downpatrick), County Down, Northern Ireland.
-His father, William Johnston (1829–1902), was an Irish politician, a member of parliament from South Belfast, and a member of the Orange Order.
+His father, William Johnston (1829–1902), was an Irish politician, a member of parliament from South Belfast, an evangelical member of the Orange Order and a women's suffragist.
 His maternal grandfather was Sir John Hay, 5th baronet of Haystoun.

 Charles Johnston studied at Derby, England and Dublin University becoming interested in Oriental Studies, and learned Sanskrit, Russian and German.
 Among his classmates were William Butler Yeats and George William Russell, with whom he shared an interest in the occult.

 Standing left to right: Vera Vladimirovna Johnston, Charles Johnston, Colonel H.S.
 Olcott.